mpounsett/nagiosplugin/doc/tutorial/check_load.rst

 Note that the context name "load" is referenced by all three metrics returned by the :py:meth:`Load.probe` method.

-This version of :program:`check_load` is alreday functional, but the output is a little bit awkward:
+This version of :program:`check_load` is already functional:

 .. code-block:: bash
    :linenos: